-About the Office of EEO & Title IX
+About the Office of Equal Opportunity & Title IX

-The EEO & Title IX Coordinator oversees the University's equal opportunity programs and provides assistance in resolving and investigating complaints of discrimination, harassment, sexual harassment and sexual violence (sexual assault, dating violence, domestic violence, sexual exploitation, and stalking).
+The Director of Equal Opportunity and Title IX oversees the University’s equal opportunity programs and provides assistance in resolving and investigating complaints of discrimination, harassment, sexual harassment and sexual violence (sexual assault, dating violence, domestic violence, sexual exploitation, and stalking).

-The Office of EEO & Title IX is ultimately responsible for assuring in all cases that reports are handled with equal care and concern and with equity.
-The EEO & Title IX office also provides annual training to students, faculty staff to increase awareness and to help prevent sexual violence on campus.
+The Office of Equal Opportunity and Title IX is ultimately responsible for ensuring in all cases that reports are handled with equal care and concern and with equity.
+The Office of Equal Opoortunity and Title IX also provides annual training to students, faculty, and staff to increase awareness and to help prevent sexual violence on campus.
 Annual training is also provided to all advocates, Title IX investigators, hearing officers, panelists, and appeals officers to ensure that the investigation and adjudication process protects the safety of victims and promotes accountability.

 What is Consent?